santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_phylogenomics/README.md

 **Introduction to the IQ-TREE program:**

 This program allows you to perform phylogenetic analysis by Maximum Likelihood.
-It uses efficient algorithms to explore the tree space, allowing very large matrices to be analyzed with reliable results (hundreds or thousands of sequences).
+It uses highly efficient algorithms to explore the tree space, allowing very large matrices to be analyzed with reliable results (hundreds or thousands of sequences).
 It allows estimating the evolutionary model (ModelFinder module) followed by the phylogenetic inference and implements support measures to evaluate the reliability of the groupings or branches (Bootstrap, Ultrafast Bootstrap Approximation and probabilistic contrasts).
 The program can be downloaded and run locally (http://www.iqtree.org/), or on online servers such as http://iqtree.cibiv.univie.ac.at/.
 You can find many basic and advanced tutorials at http://www.iqtree.org/doc/

 >*Please note that the following procedure applies to the six concatenated protein sequences of mitochondrial-encoded genes.
 If you are analyzing a different dataset, be sure to replace the file names in the instructions and adjust the parameters accordingly.*